 When we sold these inventories we recorded:

 Cost of goods sold and inventories are thus adjusted continuously throughout the year – after each and every sale.
-Additionally, unlike the periodic system, at the end of the year cost of goods sold and inventories do not have to be adjusted at all.
+And unlike the periodic system, at the end of the year cost of goods sold and inventories do not have to be adjusted at all.
 This is because the adjustments have already been done throughout the year.

 And that represents the big difference between perpetual and periodic systems – continuous adjustment or adjustment only at certain periods.